Internet Safety Guide

 Beware of website advertisements, such as ads that ask you to vote for your favorite actress or musician, ask you to play a simple game to win a free game console or phone, or download free smilies or avatars.
 Once you click, you might be asked to enter your email address, and while that can seem harmless, it can subject you to spam or even spyware, which takes control of your computer and can retrieve personal information without you even knowing it.
 Downloading from an untrustworthy source could also subject your computer to virus-infected programs, which can do major damage to your computer, such as deleting important files.

-To learn more about how to download safely, visit these webpages with your parents:
+To learn more about how to download safely, visit this webpage with your parents:

 Just as you should not talk to strangers in person, the same goes for strangers on the Internet.
 No matter what anyone tells you, never meet an online stranger in person.
 You have no way of knowing who they really are.
 Never allow a stranger to join a buddy list, a chat, or an IM conversation.
 Tell your parents or a trusted adult about everything you see on the Internet.
 Always tell them when something makes you feel uncomfortable.